SomeRandomTV/Eidos/BNF_RULES.md

 if (x > 5) {
     print(x);
 }
-else {          // 'else' on a new line is fine, but no semicolons between blocks
+else {          // 'else' on a new line is fine, but don't, its ugly
     print(0);
 };              // No semicolon after the if statement block
 ```